joshbegley/nyt-latest/README.md

 `The City Council introduced a virus relief package that included measures to protect tenants, small businesses, essential workers and homeless people.`\
 https://nytimes.com/2020/04/23/nyregion/coronavirus-nyc.html?searchResultPosition=3

-**Coronavirus Live Updates: House to Vote on $484 Billion Relief; States Left Wanting**\
+**Coronavirus Live Updates: House to Vote on $484 Billion Aid Bill; States Left Wanting**\
 `Mitch McConnell, the Republican Senate leader, said states should consider declaring bankruptcy.
 Unemployment is set to soar again.
-The discovery of an early death rewrites the timeline of the U.S. outbreak.`\
+The discovery of an early death rewrote the timeline of the U.S. outbreak.`\
 https://nytimes.com/2020/04/23/us/coronavirus-updates.html?searchResultPosition=4

 **South Africa's Itinerant Wastepickers Lose Livelihood in Lockdown**\